brettkolodny/karura-faq/README.md

 Read our guide [here](https://wiki.acala.network/karura/defi-hub/inter-kusama-transfer#transfer-ksm-from-karura-to-kusama).

 ## Why is the KSM I sent to the exchange not showing up?
-When sending KSM from Karura to an exchange, you should first send your KSM to Kusama as instructed [here](https://wiki.acala.network/karura/defi-hub/inter-kusama-transfer#transfer-ksm-from-karura-to-kusama).
+When sending KSM from Karura to an exchange, you should first send your KSM to Kusama.
+Please follow the instructions posted [here](https://wiki.acala.network/karura/get-started/karura-account/exchange).
 If you didn't do it this way, and instead send directly to the exchage from Karura, your KSM tokens won't show up in your exchange account.
-The reason for this is that the exchanges don't support direct KSM transfers from the Karura parachain yet.
+The reason for this is that the exchanges don't offer the right type of support for these transfers yet.
 Please contact them regarding how to get your KSM.

 ## Can I participate in bootstrapping?
 You can participate in bootstrapping during the bootstrap period.
 The bootstrap period is the process by which new token pairs launch on the Swap.
 If a token pair exists on the Swap, that means the bootstrap period has ended for that trading pair.
 You can learn more [here](https://wiki.acala.network/karura/defi-hub/swap/bootstrap-a-pool).